gabar92/elte_advanced_deep_learning/README.md

 ### What is this lecture about?

 This lecture tries to answer the following questions:* What are the hot topics of the field?
-* What are the security weaknesses of the LLMs?
+1. What are the security weaknesses of the LLMs?
-* How can we increase the performance of a deployed LLM?
+2. How can we increase the performance of a deployed LLM?
-* How can we add custom data to enhance the performance and accuracy of LLMs?
+3. How can we add custom data to enhance the performance and accuracy of LLMs?
-* How can we fuse text-based LMs with other modalities?
+4. How can we fuse text-based LMs with other modalities?
-* How can we bridge the modality gap between text and image?
+5. How can we bridge the modality gap between text and image?

+### Content of the lecture:

 The future of LLMs?